saferpay/sndbx/texts/recurring.md

 ## <a name="recurring-auto"></a>  Automating the Recurring Payments
 Automated recurring payments have to be triggered by merchant's system.
 There are multiple ways to setup up the automated triggering of payments.
 The easiest way is to setup a Cronjob (Linux) or a Task (Windows).
-With cronjobs you can schedules a command or script on your server to run automatically at a specified time and date (e.g. every minute, every 15 Minutes, every hour, or every day at 10pm or even every Sunday.)
+With cronjobs you can schedule a command or script on your server to run automatically at a specified time and date (e.g. every minute, every 15 Minutes, every hour, or every day at 10pm or even every Sunday.)

 The cronjob can be linked with a script (e.g. PHP, or a Bash script) that will be executed, every time the cronjob is triggered to automatically perform transactions.
 You should decide when and how often the payments have to be triggered depending on your business model and the prearranged scheduling of payments.